itz-me-zappex/flux/README.md

 - I try to avoid using external tools in favor of bashisms to reduce CPU usage by daemon and speed up code.

 ### What about Wayland support?
 - That is impossible, there is no any unified or even per-compositor way to read window related events and obtain PIDs of windows on Wayland.
+Even if that become possible, it is still will not be possible to e.g. bind cursor to window rectangles, minimize/fullscreenize windows and so on.
 [Think twice before abandoning X11.
 Wayland breaks everything!](https://gist.github.com/probonopd/9feb7c20257af5dd915e3a9f2d1f2277)

 ### Why did you write it in Bash?
 - This is (scripting) language I know pretty good, despite a fact that Bash as all interpretators works slower than compilable languages, it still fits my needs almost perfectly.